AxonIQ/reference-guide/operations-guide/setting-up-axon-server/launch.md

 # Launch

-There is more then one way to start and run Axon server:
+There is more then one way to start and run Axon Server:

-## Starting Axon server locally
+## Starting Axon Server locally

 The [Axon Server ZIP download](https://download.axoniq.io/axonserver/AxonServer.zip) contains executable JAR files for the server itself and the CLI.
 Copy `axonserver.jar` to a directory of your choice.
 Because Axon Server uses sensible defaults, you are now ready to go.
 Start the Axon Server using the following command: